Millennials challenge the way we work and manage.

 - Let your team decide how they accomplish their goals

 Remember, millennial or not, we all have different personalities and work styles.
-Being supportive comes down to recognising the uniqueness of each human and adapting your management style to support in ways that work for them.
+Being supportive comes down to recognising the uniqueness of each human and adapting your management style to provide support in ways that work for them.

 2. Know that perks aren’t a motivator.